 To nurture the culture of problem-solving with students, the whole workshop was oriented not on solving a predefined technology challenge like these workshops tend to be, but it was posing more of a real-life problem in front of the students asking them how they would solve it from both a business and a technology standpoint.

-Darko Todorovic presented to the students the case of how HTEC worked on digitalisation of the shipping sector, and how the company’s engineers worked with Stena’s executives to identify the challenges and proposed digital solutions that would optimize the operations of this company.
-Stena Orbit platform, which was developed by HTEC’s engineers, brings a new dimension by pioneering the digitalization of the tanker shipping industry.
+Darko Todorović presented to the students the case of how HTEC worked on digitalization of the shipping sector, and how the company’s engineers worked with one of our client’s executives to identify the challenges and proposed digital solutions that would optimize their operations, The resulting platform, which was developed by HTEC’s engineers, brings a new dimension by pioneering the digitalization of the tanker shipping industry.
 It was imagined and developed as a central point of everyday operations as it brings the complete overview of operating vessels and cargoes on those vessels.

 Similarly, we asked the students to think about the last-mile delivery as a problem, and more specifically, to look at an example that is dear to their hearts and that they can understand well.

 We told them to look at food delivery in Tuzla.
 Next, we gave them some parameters of the system (for example, a number of full-time employees versus number of part-time employees) and told them to think about how they would optimize last-mile delivery of food by both analysing the competition that’s currently existing on the market and by thinking of all the different challenges (such as moments when there are spikes of interest versus downtime) and how they would address them.